wallpants/github-preview.nvim/README.md

 1. Better Mermaid support (27 oct)
    - center svgs
-   - memoize svgs (this might fix the scroll jumping when mermaid diagrams above cursor line)
+   - memoize svgs (this might fix the scroll jumping when mermaid diagrams above cursor line & improve performance)
    - mermaid dark theme
+   - after svgs are generated, if markdown container width changes, svgs mantain their size which could be either too wide or too narrow
 2. keep track of open and closed \<details> every rerender (23 oct)
    - (quickfix?) add option to in UI to let user select if render all open or all closed (23 oct)
 3. implement link follow for local files (23 oct)